abhradeepkundu/hbase-connect-kafka/README.md

 ## Deployment

-* Add hbase-cdc-kafka.jar and hbase-site.xml with the required mandatory properties to all the HBase Region servers classpath and restart them.
+* Add hbase-cdc-kafka.jar and hbase-site.xml with the required properties to all the HBase Region servers classpath and restart them.

 * At HBase shell, run the following commands.
-We are creating the table, registering the custom ReplicationEndpoint and inserting few records.

 ```bash
 hbase> create 'test', {NAME => 'd', REPLICATION_SCOPE => '1'}